 The Government of Pakistan imposes a thirty percent regulatory duty and ten percent customs duty on the import of corn, shielding producers from imports.
 The Pakistan Poultry Association has reportedly sought a tariff reduction, but without results thus far.
 The duty has resulted in no corn imports, in spite of the fact that Pakistan's domestic corn prices are much higher than international prices.
-The domestic price of corn at present is around \$280 per ton, while according to trade sources the price of imported corn C&F Karachi stands at around \$180 per ton.
+The domestic price of corn at present is around \$240 per ton, while according to trade sources the price of imported corn C&F Karachi stands at around \$185 per ton.
+The feed industry is experimenting with sorghum and distiller dried grains as an alternative to corn, both attract lower tariffs and taxes than can corn.